Manchester Airport security: how to speed through in 2026

 When you’re thinking about what clothes to wear for your journey, layers are a great idea to help you keep warm or cool – especially if you’re travelling to a different climate.

-But Security can only scan through one layer of clothing, so remove outer layers and accessories and place them in your tray, to help keep the queue moving along quickly.
+But security can only scan through one layer of clothing, so remove large jackets and belts and place them in your tray, to help keep the queue moving along quickly.
+There’s no need to remove watches or smart watches.

 FAQs